translate/translate/docs/formats/subtitles.rst

 Implementation details
 ======================

-Format support is provided `Gaupol <http://home.gna.org/gaupol/>`_ a subtitling tool.
+Format support is provided by `Gaupol <http://home.gna.org/gaupol/>`_ a subtitling tool.
 Further enhancement of format support in Gaupol will directly benefit our conversion ability.

 .. _pages/toolkit/subtitles#usage: